 A 12-month window to convert the engagement fee into deployment dollars, with no obligation to do so.

-A scoped pilot is two months away.
+A scoped pilot is six weeks away.
 Begin with the work that makes the pilot worth doing.